• Skip to primary navigation

 So last year, in the midst of all the pandemic craziness and potential food shortages, we decided to get chickens.
 Yes, we’d talked about it the previous year as a means of securing our family’s food supply.

-Living in a remote part of Canada’s far north, shipping can be an issue.
+Shipping can be an issue when living in a remote part of Canada’s far north.
 And food security is a popular topic here.
-With poor soil quality, and long, cold, dark winters, we needed to be creative as we finally got started homesteading.
+With poor soil quality and long, cold, dark winters, we needed to be creative as we finally got started homesteading.

 Anyhow, we got it done.
 And here are some of the DIY chicken coop mistakes we made.